erinbugbee/dash-gpt3-lines/README.md

 # Modified Dash GPT-3 Line Charts

 This is an app using GPT-3 to create line charts of wait times at Walt Disney World using natural language.
 This app is built starting from the template provided at this [repository](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-gpt3-lines).
 Currently, the app incorporates data regarding Spaceship Earth at Epcot.
+The dataset was retrieved in January 2022 from [TouringPlans.com](https://touringplans.com/walt-disney-world/crowd-calendar#DataSets).

 # Dash GPT-3 Line Charts Updater